genaim/TP2_2425/practicas/P1/guide/pr1.notes.1.md

 **report() method**

-In all simulated objects, the `report()` method should return a JSON representation as specified in the PDF.
+In all simulated objects, the `report()` method should return a JSON representation as specified in the assignment statement.

 **Testing**